 The current of the low-side switch is continuously monitored while it is turned on.
 Normally, the low-side switch sources current from ground to the load through the inductor.
-At the end of each cycle, the low-side sourcing current is compared to a limit that is slightly lower than the high-side limit.
-If at the end of the cycle the low-side current is higher than this limit, it will continue to remain on in the next cycle and the high-side switch remains off.
-The high-side switch can turn on again when the low-side current falls below low-side sourcing limit at the beginning of a new cycle.
+Before the beginning of a new cycle, the low-side current is compared to its current limit which is normally lower than the high-side current limit.
+Only when the low-side source current drops below its current limit, the high-side MOSFET will turn on again for the new cycle.

 In some operating conditions, the low-side switch sinks current from the load to the ground.
-The low-side sinking current has a typical limit of -3.8A.
-If this limit is exceeded, the low-side switch will immediately turn off and both switches will not turn on until the end of the cycle.
+If the low-side sinking current exceeds the typical limit of 3.2A, the low-side switch will immediately turn off and both the switches will not turn on until the end of the cycle.